Birch Hill Nightclub

 Music venue and nightclub in Old Bridge Township, New Jersey, U.S.

 Birch Hill Nightclub was a music venue and nightclub in Old Bridge Township, New Jersey.
 The venue ran into trouble in 2000 after an accidental drowning and drug raids, along with a loss of their liquor license.
 Birch Hill was sold in 2003 and is now a housing development.
-Many big-name bands played the venue, including Gov't Mule, Dio, Scorpions, Hoobastank, Blue Öyster Cult, Cheap Trick, UFO, Iron Maiden, Rainbow, Eve 6, Toadies, Sudzert and Slayer.
+Big-name bands including Gov't Mule, Dio, Scorpions, Hoobastank, Blue Öyster Cult, Cheap Trick, UFO, Iron Maiden, Rainbow, Eve 6, Kittie, Someday Never, Toadies, Sudzert and Slayer played the venue.